katayaShakib/Whitelist/README.md

 You can simply tinker with the contract by adding users to the whitelist through Etherscan, as the contract has been verified on it.

-Go to Sepolia Etherscan and search up this contract address "0x383ed2396239dCe1C9c25068Df93a5B91Ea93356", and go to the Contract tab there.
+Go to https://sepolia.etherscan.io/ and search up this contract address "0x383ed2396239dCe1C9c25068Df93a5B91Ea93356".

-Go to the Read Contract tab and click on numAddressesWhitelisted, then go to the Write Contract tab and first click on Connect to Web3 - this will prompt you to connect your wallet to Etherscan.
+Go to the Contract tab, then go to the Read Contract tab and click on numAddressesWhitelisted, then go to the Write Contract tab and first click on Connect to Web3 - this will prompt you to connect your wallet to Etherscan.
 Once you have connected a wallet, click on addAddressToWhitelist and then click on Write.

 This should pop open your wallet to confirm a transaction.
 Confirm the transaction, and then wait for it to go through.
 You can click on View your transaction on Etherscan to check it's status.